true-grue/Brus-16/README.md

 - Develop a software emulator in another language (e.g., Rust, Go).
 - Create an interactive debugger with stack and memory visualization.
 - Write a full-featured assembler with macros and directives.
-- Extend the existing compiler (for-loops, structs).
+- Extend the existing compiler (for-loops, multiple return values).
 - Implement new compiler optimizations (e.g., value numbering).
 - Develop a compiler for another language (e.g., a subset of C or Forth).
 - Create a graphics editor for drawing game assets with rectangles.